h2suzuki/ansible-lxr-nupic.core/README.md

 This playbook deploys Lxr Source Code Indexer and Cross-referencer.
 Then, it downloads the target source tree from github and indexing it for identifier / free-text search.

-This playbook is tested with:
+This playbook has been tested with:

  - Ansible 1.7-1, 1.7-2
+ - CentOS 6.5 64bit
- - CentOS 6.5, 7
+   CentOS 7 64bit
+   Amazon Linux AMI 2014.09 64bit

 This playbook can index any git repository that "ctag" can handle, but the configuration file is set to index [nupic.core](https://github.com/numenta/nupic.core) because it is the purpose of this project.
 See "group_vars/lxr-servers" for the configurations and "roles/lxr/defaults/main.yml" for the default values.